 3.2 Route Planning and Coverage Strategy

-The path you choose through a space is the most important technique decision after speed and posture.
-Good routes create loop closures, distribute coverage, and produce data that processes without complication.
-Poor routes accumulate drift and leave gaps that cannot be filled in post-processing.
+The path through a space is the most important decision after speed and posture.
+Good routes create loop closures and even coverage.
+Poor routes accumulate drift and leave gaps that cannot be filled in processing.

 Core Route Planning Principles